 MPLS VPN uses layer three on underlay network, while VXLAN can be built on top of any layer of the physical network.
 Some other differences are given below.

 The amount of coupling between the edge as well as core devices is the fundamental point of difference in the MPLS vs. VXLAN discussion.
 MPLS requires tight coupling between the edge and core devices.
 However, there is very little state sharing between the edge and the core nodes.

 On the other hand, a VXLAN-based VPN solution requires only IP connectivity between the edge devices.
 These devices are not required to participate in the functioning of the core control plane protocol.
 Any changes in the transport core do not get signaled to the edge.
 A control plan protocol is essential for driving data plane behavior.

 Both MPLS and VXLAN require specific hardware support to operate at a line rate.
 However, while VXLAN requires hardware support for encapsulation at the edge of the network, MPLS demands end-to-end support.
 In VXLAN, network cores do not necessarily need replacing.

 MPLS is perceived as a universal network solution, while VXLAN is created to resolve particular problems.
 MPLS is undoubtedly the more cost-effective option, but it cannot offer cloud access as effectively as VXLAN.
 MPLS has its place in certain types of networks, but it no longer has a place in the data center.
-We believe that SDN and overlay networking will easily replace MPLS and provide far more functions, service, and visibility.
+We believe that overlay networking and SD-WAN will easily replace MPLS and provide far more functions, services, and visibility.